Opinion by Kip Hansen — 1 August 2023

 An occasional victory certainly helps….

-is a head worm that drives apocalyptic thoughts in humanity.
+The world is in great dangeris a head worm that drives apocalyptic thoughts in humanity.
 It nourishes doomsday cults, of which, the current climate hysteria is just one more.
 That is why science and facts make hard work of sailing into head winds.
 In time the wind will change.
 Hopefully before we are on the rocks.A very real problem in the spread of inappropriate decision/opinion making is the pay-off for being on song, knowing the tune and the words, offering less hassle and more options, guaranteeing a place in the group, and, of course, financial security and progress.
 Lies, bribery and blackmail have always been the tools of persuasion when facts and truth may point the victim in a diametrically opposite direction.

 It takes strong personality and self-belief to fight the threats of persecution, isolation and punishment especially when they guarantee erosion of financial security.
 Politicians have long known this and that is why they have no apparent sense of guilt or responsibility when most individuals would display discomfit at much of what they do.